FlynnVIN10/Zeropoint-Protocol/PM-to-Dev-Team/directives/website_deployment_fix_phase13.md

 Dev Team,

 Despite claims of completion, the public website (https://zeropointprotocol.ai) is not reflecting the updates from Phases 13.1-13.3, including the futuristic dark-mode theme, new feature sections (e.g., RAG, Mission Planner, Role-Based Views), and content sync.
 Current checks show old title and content, indicating a deployment or caching issue with Cloudflare Pages (as per README and hosting setup).
 The repo https://github.com/FlynnVIN10/zeropointprotocol.ai has the new content in docs/ or src/, but the live site is stale.
 Proceed immediately with troubleshooting and forcing an update in the `feature/website-sync-phase13` branch (or current if merged).
-Aim for resolution by end of day, with live site verification.
+Aim for resolution with live site verification.

 **General Guidelines**:
 - Focus on Cloudflare Pages integration (Docusaurus build to 'build/' directory, deployed on push to main).